Kmart is affordable and convenient, but how does it treat people, the planet, and animals behind the scenes? How ethical is Kmart?

 Kmart is one of the most popular discount department stores in Australia.
 While there’s no denying Kmart is a quick and convenient go-to for clothing and accessories, we have to ask ourselves if affordability and availability trump ethical considerations.
 As conscious consumers, we have the right to know how a brand treats the earth and its inhabitants before we decide on our purchases.
 So, how does Kmart rate?
 How ethical is Kmart Australia?

-Third try isn’t a charm.
-Kmart is also ‘Not Good Enough’ for our animal friends.
-While it has a formal animal welfare policy aligned with Five Freedoms, and it does not use fur, angora, or exotic animal skin, it does use wool, leather, and exotic animal hair.
+Kmart has recently improved its score for our animal friends to “It’s a Start”.
+While it has a formal animal welfare policy aligned with Five Freedoms and some clear mechanisms to implement, and it does not use fur, angora, or exotic animal skin, it does use wool, leather, and exotic animal hair, though not a significant amount.
 There is also no evidence it traces any animal products even to the first stage of production.
-If you care about our fellow earthlings, steer clear of brands that don’t tell you where their animal-based materials come from!
+If you care about our fellow earthlings, steer clear of brands that don’t tell you where their animal-based materials come from.

 Ethical alternatives to Kmart